 Depending on your topic and the existing literature, you will need to decide whether your dissertation will be purely descriptive or use primary (quantitative/qualitative data) as part of the research design.

 Any research limitations and ethical issues that you expect to deal with should be clearly stated.
-For example, you might not be able to use a large sample size of respondents due to financial constraints.
-Small sample size can undermine your research significance.

 Project Schedule

-Some Masters and PhD level degree programs require students to include a project timeline or timetable to give readers an idea of how and when they plan to complete different stages of the project.
+Some master’s and PhD-level degree programs require students to include a project timeline or timetable to give readers an idea of how and when they plan to complete different stages of the project.

-By no means is it a fixed program for carrying out your work.
 When developing the project timeline in your proposal, always consider the time needed for practical aspects of the research, such as travelling, experiments, and fieldwork.

+Referencing is also one of the most crucial aspects of preparing a proposal.
 You will have to cite information and data that you include in your dissertation.
-So make sure that the references that you include are credible and authentic.
+Ensure that the references you include are credible and authentic.

-The same rule applies to in-text citations.
 Make sure that you cite references accurately according to the required referencing style as mentioned in the guidelines.

 References should back statistics, facts, and figures at all times.
 It is highly recommended to back every 100-200 words written with at least one academic reference.
 The quantity of references does not matter; however, the quality does.